 This Strategic Asset Management Plan (SAMP) takes the organisational objectives in our Strategic Directions Plan, develops the asset management objectives, principles, framework and strategies required to achieve our organisational objectives.
-The plan summarises activities and expenditure projections from individual asset management plans to achieve the asset management objectives.
+The plan summarises activities and expenditure projections from individual asset management plans that are under development to achieve the asset management objectives.